Amiga Corporation: History

+1982

-In the early 1980s Jay Miner, along with other Atari staffers, had become fed up with management and decamped.
-In September 1982, they set up another chip-set project under a new company in Santa Clara, California, called Hi-Toro (which meant "high bull" to them, later renamed to Amiga), where they could have some creative freedom.
-There, they started to create a new 68000-based games console, codenamed Lorraine, that could be upgraded to a full-fledged computer.
+In the early 1980s Jay Miner, along with other Atari staffers, became fed up with management and left the company.

+In September 1982, they set up another chipset project under a new company in Santa Clara, California, called Hi-Toro (meaning "high bull"), later renamed to Amiga, where they could have some creative freedom.
+The new company's first headquarters was located in Building 7 in a business park at 3350 Scott Boulevard in Santa Clara.
+They started to create a new 68000-based games console, codenamed Lorraine, that could be upgraded to a full-fledged computer.
 The initial start-up financing of Amiga Corporation was provided by three dentists in Florida, who later regained their investment once Commodore bought the company.

 To raise money for the Lorraine project, Amiga designed and sold joysticks and game cartridges for popular game consoles such as the Atari 2600 and ColecoVision, as well as an input device called the Joyboard, essentially a joystick the player stood on.

+1983

 During development in 1983, Amiga had exhausted venture capital and was desperate for more financing.
 Jay Miner approached his former employer, Atari, which then paid Amiga to continue development work.
 In return Atari was to obtain one-year exclusive use of the design.
 Atari had plans for a 68000-based machine, code-named "Mickey", that would have used customized chips, but details were sparse.

 During this period a downturn started in the video game business that turned into the Video game crash of 1983.
 By the end of the year, Atari was losing about $1 million a day, and its owner, Warner Communications, sought to sell the company.
 For some time, no one was interested.